EllianAbe/PyGetExchangeRates/README.md

 # PyGetExchangeRates
 Loop through a CSV to get the exchange rate for each row.
-A simple application using Selenium, Firefox, and Pandas.
+A simple application using Selenium, Chrome/Firefox, and Pandas.